BodiAugustus/dev_site_2022/README.md

 #55.
 Hashed the admin address for adminAddresses using keccek256.
 Changed file tree.
 Created new hooks folder inside components and then inside hooks created web3 folder.
 Moved useAccount.js from the web3/hooks into the hooks/web3 folders and then deleted the web3/hooks folders.

 #56.
 Begin setting up the finctionality to display the active network to the CCard component.
 Created useNetwork.js inside of web3/hooks.
 Created useNetwork.js in hooks/web3.
 Successfully rendered the test message into the ccard.

+#57.
+Worked to display actual network to UI.
+Used swr inside of the useNetwork file to fetch the network id.
+Created a useEffect to update changes to the network in the UI.